-My name is Henry, and I am writing because I need a kidney.
-I have Polycystic Kidney Disease (PKD) a progressive disease that has caused my kidneys to lose their function.
-I inherited PKD from my father, who was in his 60s when PKD placed him on dialysis and eventually took his life.
-Several years ago, my doctor told me that it is time to start my journey towards finding a donor for a kidney transplant.
-Now, I am at the point where I need a kidney.
+Hi, I am Henry, and I am writing because I need a kidney.
+I have Polycystic Kidney Disease (PKD), a progressive disease that has caused my kidneys to lose their function.
+I inherited PKD from my father, who was in his sixties when PKD placed him on dialysis and eventually took his life.
+Several years ago, my doctor told me that it was time to start my journey towards finding a donor for a kidney transplant.

 If you are considering being a living donor please use links below to contact Henry E Green's Transplant Center.
 Begin by completing the donor questionnaire

 There are currently 120,000 people waiting for a lifesaving organ transplant in the U.S. Of these, 100,000 await kidney transplants.

 The median wait time for a kidney transplant is 3-5 years and can vary depending on health, compatibility, and where you live.

 In 2014, 17,107 kidney transplants took place in the U.S. Of these, 11,570 came from deceased donors and 5,537 came from living donors.

 Every 14 minutes someone is added to the kidney transplant waitlist.

 A kidney from a living donor lasts longer and begins functioning more quickly than a kidney from a deceased donor.